 - The contact person must be included on the SOP and Fiscal Note.
 The person listed as "Contact 1" in EALS will be the one shown on the SOP and Fiscal Note. - The Fiscal Note should address the impact to the General Fund in dollar terms, not exclusively in statements of general economic benefit.
 If there is no impact to the General Fund, the Fiscal Note should state why. - The Fiscal Note should address the fiscal impact on any other fund or expenditure, not just the General Fund or General Fund programs. - Joint Rule 18 applies to fiscal impacts on local government as well. - The Fiscal Note should identify the fiscal impact of at least one full fiscal year (not calendar year), and care should be given to understanding the fiscal impact of legislation that is phased in or has changing requirements over more than one fiscal year. - Fiscal impacts should be concise.
 They should not exceed one page and should be included on the same page as the Statement of Purpose if length allows.
-They should address the total fiscal impact of the legislation, not just the mathematics of the changes, i.e., a fiscal impact that changes the grocery credit from \$15 to \$30 for an estimated 500,000 income tax filers should state: "Fiscal impact to state General Fund revenues is an estimated loss of \$7,500,000 from individual income tax collections for FY 2011," as opposed to a statement like, "An additional credit of \$15 per filer would benefit 500,000 filers by doubling their refund of sales tax paid on groceries, which amounts to another \$300 worth of groceries that could be purchased tax free." - Fiscal Notes should identify the source of revenues or funds affected, i.e., corporate income tax, cigarette tax, mine license tax, etc., or Department of Commerce Tourism Promotion Fund, etc. Referencing only the fund is often not sufficient to identify the tax or fee source that is impacted. - If the Fiscal Note states there is no projected fiscal impact, then the Fiscal Note must contain a statement of the reasons that no fiscal impact is projected.

-• The committee to which the bill is assigned will review the SOP and Fiscal Note to be sure they meet these requirements.
+They should address the total fiscal impact of the legislation, not just the mathematics of the changes, i.e., a fiscal impact that changes the grocery credit from \$155 to \$160 for an estimated 1,900,000 should state: "Fiscal impact to state General Fund revenues is an estimated loss of \$9,500,000 from individual income tax collections for FY 2027," as opposed to a statement like, "An additional credit of \$5 per claimant would benefit Idahoans in that more of their sales taxes paid on groceries would be refunded." - Fiscal Notes should identify the source of revenues or funds affected, i.e., corporate income tax, cigarette tax, mine license tax, etc., or Department of Commerce Tourism Promotion Fund, etc. Referencing only the fund is often not sufficient to identify the tax or fee source that is impacted. - If the Fiscal Note states there is no projected fiscal impact, then the Fiscal Note must contain a statement of the reasons that no fiscal impact is projected. - The committee to which the bill is assigned will review the SOP and Fiscal Note to be sure they meet these requirements.

-Sample: Fiscal Note Check List Used by Committees During the 2020 Legislative Session
+Sample: Fiscal Note Check List